misterwolf/demo_news/README.md

 **important notes**: version of mysql used is _Ver 14.14 Distrib 5.7.29_

-_if you want skip creating a new DB user with privileges, add your personal configuration in *config/database.yml* and then run_
+_if you want skip the creation of a new DB-user (and privileges), add your personal configuration in *config/database.yml* and then run_
    - `$ rake db:create`

-otherwise:
+Otherwise:

 ***Set up a new DB user and gran privileges.***